Theregister

 Something went wrong.
 Please try again.

-Key Points: • Over 2.3 million accounts were compromised in the Moody Bible Institute breach. • The ShinyHunters group leaked sensitive personal data, including names and addresses. • MBI has engaged cybersecurity experts and advised affected individuals to take precautions.
+Key Points: • Over 2.3 million accounts were compromised in the Moody Bible Institute breach. • The attack was carried out by the ShinyHunters group using a pay-or-leak extortion method. • MBI has engaged cybersecurity experts and advised affected individuals to monitor their accounts.